 Please Note: All price information quoted in this handbook is provided for informational and planning purposes.
-To the best of our knowledge, prices are accurate and up to date as of April 2014.
-Since currency exchange rates fluctuate and vendors may change prices without notice, AYF cannot make any guarantees regarding the availability of specific prices noted herein.
+To the best of our knowledge, prices are accurate and up to date as of December 2015.
+Currency exchange rates fluctuate and vendors may change prices without notice, therefore AYF cannot make guarantees regarding the availability of specific prices noted herein.
 Thank you for your understanding.